Flores-JassoLab/ExtendAlign/mkmodules/mk-HSe-blastn/readme.txt

   ````

   Note(s):
-	- The "NUMBER{EA}" string of characters at the start of the fasta header, is a custom string added by a previous EA module
+	- The "NUMBER{EA}" string of characters at the start of the fasta header, is a custom string added by a previous EA module (mk-create_EAfasta)

 Output:
 	A custom blastn output TAB separated file, with .blastn.tsv extension